Do you need a trading coach?

 - What markets do I want to trade and does my coach have experience there

-- Is the coaching one on one or group based
+- The coaching one on one or group based

 - Is there coaching to only a specific level

-- Is there an ongoing element to the program
+- There’s an ongoing element to the program

 - Is there flexibility if I change my goals and objectives

-Not having a trading coach, appeals to some, because they want to go it alone – and this is an admirable approach, but often a costly one.
-Modelling success is often one of the best ways of accelerating your learning.
+Not having a trading coach, appeals to some.
+Because they want to go it alone – and this is an admirable approach.
+But often a costly one.
+Modeling success is often one of the best ways of accelerating your learning.
 If someone has already worked out the process, why not jump on the bandwagon, and ride that for yourself?
 Typically this is quicker – ie fast tracking you to where you are trying to get.
-Given the quote of “time is money” the opportunity cost, frustration and pain of trying to work it all out yourself, while rewarding, is easily outweighed by getting there far more quickly, with the support and partnership of a trading coach.
+Given the quote of “time is money” the opportunity cost, frustration.
+And the pain of trying to work it all out yourself, while rewarding, is easily outweighed by getting there far more quickly, with the support and partnership of a trading coach.

-To get started with one of coaches, who will give you the support you need, schedule a one on one session with one of our trading coaches, by clicking here
+To get start with one of the coaches, who will give you the support you need.
+Schedule a one on one session with one of our trading coaches, by clicking here